gromacs/gromacs/docs/reference-manual/algorithms/brownian-dynamics.rst

 the system is assumed to be over-damped, large timesteps can be used.
 LINCS should be used for the constraints since SHAKE will not converge for large atomic displacements.
 BD is an option of the :ref:`mdrun <gmx mdrun>` program.

+In BD there are no velocities, so there is also no kinetic energy.
+Still :ref:`gmx mdrun` will report a kinetic energy and temperature based on atom displacements per step :math:`\Delta x`.
+This can be used to judge the quality of the integration.
+A too high temperature is an indication that the time step chosen is too large.
+The formula for the kinetic energy term reported is:

+.. math:: \frac{1}{2} \sum_i \frac{\gamma_i \Delta x_i^2}{2 \, \Delta t}
+	  :label: eqnbrowniandynekin